ngimb64/Tutorial-Assistant/README.md

 - Enter directory containing program and execute in shell
 - Open the graphical file manager and go to path specified in program
 - Click on the open CMD and hit enter
-- Look at the file manager to watch screenshots
+- Check out the file manager to visualize the screenshots and logging data
-- Any keys pressed will be buffered into a variable and will be entered as a sentence when enter is pressed\
+- Any keys pressed will be buffered into a variable and will be entered as a sentence when enter is pressed
 - Hit escape to pause program and cleanly format key logs to be written to a new file
 - If you want to start again hit enter again
 - OR if you would like to exit hit Ctrl + C (KeyboardInterrupt)